Tesla : shares fall 5 percent after Musk abandons buyout | MarketScreener

 With Musk's idea for a buyout backed by Saudi Arabia's sovereign wealth fund now off the table, attention was zeroing in on Tesla's efforts to become profitable, its cash reserves and what steps Musk could take to raise fresh capital.

-Tesla had $2.78 billion in cash at the end of the second quarter, after a record $718 million loss.
+Tesla had $2.78 billion (£2.1 billion) in cash at the end of the second quarter, after a record $718 million loss.

 In early August, before the buyout plan was made public, Tesla reiterated a forecast that it would achieve a profit in the third and fourth quarters, under normal accounting rules, and Musk said the company would not need to raise more cash.